badbrizzo/pokemini/readme_source.txt

     Go to "platform/pc"
     Do "make clean" and "make", use "make win" on Windows OS

+  Win32
+    Visual Studio 2005 or later is required
+    DirectX SDK is required*
+    Go to "platform/win32"
+    Double click "PokeMini.sln"
+    *Note:
+       June 2010 or later you will need to disable the DirectDraw driver, to disable define "NO_DIRECTDRAW" under "Preprocessor Definitions"

   NDS
     devkitPro is required
     Go to "platform/nds"